-Teacher Education Student Handbook
+Educator Preparation Student Handbook

-Designed for use by teacher education students at all levels, the Student Handbook describes curriculum, field experiences, internship, and assessment practices.
-It also contains information about advising and registration; requirements for admission, continuation, and exit from the Teacher Education Program.
+Designed for use by educator preparation students at all levels, the Student Handbook describes curriculum, clinical practice, clinical internship, and assessment practices.
+It also contains information about advising and registration; requirements for admission, continuation, and exit from the Educator Preparation Program.
 Program standards, program area descriptions, and are also included.